amij-dr/Web-Scraping-Panlasang-Pinoy/README.md

 ## Web Scraping Panlasang Pinoy Website using Python for initial version of Palayok Web App

 ### Description
 This is a web scraping project that extracts recipes from the Panlasang Pinoy website.
 The extracted data is used for the initial version of the Palayok Web App, a course work for Application Development course.
-It provides a platform for users to search for Filipino recipes.
+It provides a platform for users to search for Filipino recipes by original Filipino creators.
 The web scraping project is implemented using Python and the BeautifulSoup library.

 ### Process
 1. Extract the links and images of recipes from the Panlasang Pinoy website recipe gallery using links-scrape.py